Common searched topics: Manufacturing, Label printing, Sales order

 • As is: inFlow will match the fulfillment status of the WooCommerce order.

-• As Fulfilled: This will mark all pulled orders as fulfilled, no matter the status of the order in WooCommerce.
+• As Fulfilled: This will mark all pulled orders as fulfilled, regardless of their status in WooCommerce.

 When to choose As is

-• Choose this option if your team wants to manage to process the order and fulfillment of the order once in inFlow.
+• Choose this option if your team wants to manage the processing and fulfillment of the order once in inFlow.

 • If you want fulfillment updates to push from inFlow to the matching WooCommerce order.